CampfireTales in Ghana

 Empowering Youth

 Support students in grades 7 through 9 as they build personal stories and learn to speak with confidence and authenticity.
+We will be working with the local teachers and university professors before journeying to Ghana to discuss these workshops intent and outcomes.

 Men’s and Women’s Story Traditions